 Our goal is to have enough of each type of plant for everyone who wants one through Saturday night of the sale.
-Because we do have limited space, sometimes we try to accomplish that goal by restocking the plants before we open on Saturday morning, if the grower is near enough and willing to send us an additional truck that day.
+Because we do have limited space, sometimes we try to accomplish that goal by restocking the plants before we open on Saturday morning, if the grower is close enough and willing to send us an additional delivery that day.

-- Sometimes a plant become much more popular suddenly, and sells out faster even if we ordered more of them.
+- Sometimes a plant becomes much more popular suddenly, and sells out faster even if we ordered more.

 - At other times, we don’t get all of the plants we ordered (or they don’t come in at all, see the question below about “crop failures”).

 - When a plant is new to the sale, we don’t have any past sales to base the number on, and have to guess how popular the plant will be.